influxdata/telegraf/plugins/parsers/avro/README.md

   ## Timestamp format
   avro_timestamp_format = "unix"

-  ## If set, and timestamp format is "unix", then timestamps will be
-  ## rounded.
-Legal values are "s", "ms", and "us".
-Otherwise "unix"
-  ## format with fractional seconds will use nanosecond precision.
-  # avro_round_timestamp_to = "ms"

   ## If true, any array values received by Avro will be silently
   ## discarded; otherwise they will be converted into a series of
   ## scalars, e.g. a=["a", "b", "c"] would become a0="a", a1="b",